Manntrix/webli/docs/README.md

 # Quick start
-To install `webli` globally in your machine, you need to run.
+To install `webli` globally in your machine, open your terminal and type

 ```bash
 npm i webli -g